What exactly is mesothelioma?

 Although there is no cure for the disease, treatments have proven to be extremely beneficial in many instances, so there is a good chance that victims can prolong their lives while managing the pain and symptoms.
 Although most victims don’t experience the first symptoms of mesothelioma until decades after exposure to asbestos, the sooner you can get a diagnosis and get treatment better.
 Additionally, the key is finding the right treatment options for you, along with diet, exercise, meditation, yoga, and/or counseling.

 Is treatment for mesothelioma expensive?

-Mesothelioma treatment can get expensive.
+Mesothelioma treatment can indeed get expensive.
 Whether your treatment involves surgery, chemotherapy, radiation therapy, or combinations of all three, the prices for treatment need to be factored in.
-Planning for expenses beforehand and educating yourself on the costs may help, but there are also charities, government-assistance programs, insurance, and other forms of financial assistance that you may qualify for.
+Planning for expenses beforehand and educating yourself on the costs will help, but there are also charities, government-assistance programs, insurance, and other forms of financial assistance that you may qualify for.

 Are there any new treatments being studied that increase mesothelioma survival chances?